2025 - FES Future of Work - Policy Conference

 Towards Gender-Inclusive Digital Policy: AI and Gender Equality in the Workplace

-The main aim of this conference is to explore the intersection of gender inequality and the transformative impact of AI in the European workplace, while identifying actionable solutions rooted in the principles of social democracy to ensure a fair and inclusive digital transition.
-By bringing together diverse stakeholders to foster meaningful dialogue and collaboration on gender equality in an AI-driven world, the conference will address the following key questions:
+The main aim of this conference was to explore the intersection of gender inequality and the transformative impact of AI in the European workplace, while identifying actionable solutions rooted in the principles of social democracy to ensure a fair and inclusive digital transition.
+By bringing together diverse stakeholders to foster meaningful dialogue and collaboration on gender equality in an AI-driven world, the conference has addressed the following key questions:

 - How can we encourage EU and national institutions to take a more proactive approach in fully integrating women’s rights into digital policies?